-Having discussed the risks associated with black outs and hypoxic fits, in this article we will cover other risks connected with freediving.
-They can be divided into risks associated with your body, your diving environment, Scuba diving, water pressure and your buddy.
+Having discussed the risks associated with blackouts and hypoxic fits, in this article we will cover other risks connected with freediving.
+They can be divided into risks associated with your body, your diving environment, Scuba Diving, water pressure and your buddy.
 We will look at each in turn and then consider how to create a risk assessment and dive plan.

 Risks associated with your person include dehydration, eating too little (or too much) or the wrong foods prior to a dive, smoking, recreational drugs, exercise, tiredness, stress, personal hygiene and the use of medication.
 An awareness of how all of these can affect your freediving can help ensure your dive sessions are as safe and enjoyable as possible.

 - Dehydration – Freedivers can easily become dehydrated through a combination of three factors: Immersion diuresis, sweating in a wetsuit and breathing out through the mouth.
 Immersion diuresis, part of the mammalian dive reflex, causes you to excrete more fluids in the form of urine than you are usually taking in orally.
 Our exhalations also include water vapor and constant breathing in and out through the mouth can cause a lot of water to be lost from the body.
 And if you are warm in your wetsuit then you can also lose fluids through perspiration.
 The result of these three factors means that a freediver can easily become dehydrated.
 Because of the increased urination, many freedivers feel that they must be well hydrated, though this is often not the case and I have witnessed countless divers exiting the water after a long session with headaches and bad breath caused by dehydration.
 A 1% decrease in hydration can cause a 10% decrease in performance.
 Dehydration also causes the blood to become thicker, making the heart work harder to pump blood around the body which uses up more oxygen, and dulls mental processes.
-It is important to be well hydrated prior to a dive, keep drinking small amounts during the dive and then make sure afterwards you keep drinking fluids.
-Sports drinks can be useful and it is easy to make you own by adding some salt to some diluted fruit juice.
+It is important to be well hydrated prior to a dive, keep drinking small amounts during the dive and then make sure afterward you keep drinking fluids.
+Sports drinks can be useful and it is easy to make your own by adding some salt to some diluted fruit juice.

 - Food – Every freediver is different and any nutritional advice should be based on what works for you as an individual.
 There are some basic rules that can ensure your blood sugar levels are stable throughout the dive, though, and you should avoid foods that can raise your heart rate.
 More detail about nutrition for freediving will be found in a subsequent article about diet.
 As a general rule, you should finish eating at least 2 hours before you go diving, although if it is a light snack then you can usually eat closer to the dive.
 When your body is immersed in water, the digestive process slows or stops.
 If you have food in your stomach then it will just sit there, often causing belching and reflux.
 You should not dive when you are very hungry, either, as your blood sugar levels will be very low and this can cause impaired cognitive function and increase the chance of a hypoxic episode.
 It is best to eat foods containing complex carbohydrates, fat or protein, which give a slow release of energy into the blood rather than simple carbohydrates and sugars such as white rice, pasta, bread, sugary snacks and fruit juice, which cause a spike in blood sugar followed by a crash.
 Other foods to avoid are those containing caffeine as they raise the heart rate, burning more oxygen and can also cause anxiety and irritability.

-- Recreational drugs – Drugs affect the mind and the body, causing a dulling of cognitive function or over excitability.
+- Recreational drugs – Drugs affect the mind and the body, causing a dulling of cognitive function or overexcitability.
 They can also lead to dehydration and should be avoided at all costs.
 You want yourself and your buddy to be functioning optimally and drugs will always impair your diving in some way.

-- Exercise – Over-training out of the water can lead to compromised performance in the water.
+- Exercise – Over-training out of the water can lead to a compromised performance in the water.
 You do not need to be super-fit to freedive as relaxation is far more important.
 I have seen very older, unfit yet relaxed freedivers dive far deeper and for longer than younger, super-fit divers who were very stressed and nervous.
 A good level of cardiovascular health is preferred for freediving but over-training can be counterproductive, reducing breath holding ability.
 It is important for each person to find the right level of exercise for them, whether it be a session at the gym, a yoga class, or a walk.

 - Tiredness – If you are tired then your mind and body will not function properly.
 Freediving produces a lot of free radicals due to cells working anaerobically and this can make you feel incredibly tired after a dive session.
 Take cat naps if you can and make sure that you sleep as long as possible at night to give your body a chance to rest and heal.